jonathanmendoza-tx/jonathanmendoza-tx/README.md

 # Data Scientist / Machine Learning Engineer
 ![Big-Data-Banner](https://raw.githubusercontent.com/jonathanmendoza-tx/jonathanmendoza-tx/main/Images/big-data-banner.jpg)
 ## 👋 About Me :
-    I am a data scientist and machine learning engineer, with a background in physics.
-Understanding and analyzing data is my passion.
-I am currently seeking new opportunities in Texas or remotely, but I would be open to discuss any other opportunities out of the area.
-I have a strong background in mathematics, research, Python, SQL, APIs, AWS, Docker, and experience in Java.
-My past experience in research has given me the expertise to understand and break-down problems, using first-principles thinking.
-Combining my scientific training and experience in machine learning and artificial intelligence, I strive to solve even the most difficult of problems.
-Working in an applied physics laboratory has taught me how to succinctly deliver and communicate results to large groups of people.
-    I also have many years in the communications industry, and this has given me the confidence and know-how to communicate effectively one-on-one.

-    To see examples of my latest work, please visit my blog on [Medium](https://medium.com/can-it-be-predicted)
+    A dynamic data scientist and machine learning engineer, I fuse my strong foundation in physics and mathematics with a passion for understanding and analyzing data.
+My trajectory from the University of Texas at San Antonio to prominent roles in aerospace technology and applied research illustrates my commitment to first-principles thinking and my proficiency in Python, SQL, APIs, AWS, Docker, and other software tools.

+    My rigorous experience in research, notably with UTSA Nanomaterials Lab, has enriched my ability to dissect and solve multifaceted problems.
+Harnessing my scientific training, coupled with my expertise in machine learning and artificial intelligence, I remain poised to tackle even the most challenging conundrums.
+This approach is enhanced by my years in the communications industry, equipping me with the skillset to effectively convey complex results both in group settings and one-on-one interactions.
+My diverse roles, from research to IT and finance, underscore my ability to align tech solutions with diverse business needs.

+    Currently, I'm on the lookout for fresh challenges, preferably in or around Longmont, CO or remote roles.
+    However, I'm always open to exciting opportunities irrespective of location.
+For a deeper dive into my recent endeavors, I invite you to explore my work on [Medium](https://medium.com/can-it-be-predicted).

 ## 🔭 Current Project(s):
     I am currently working on A LOT.